mdsol/mauth-client-python/README.md

 #### ASGI applications

 To apply to an ASGI application you should use the `MAuthASGIMiddleware`.
+You can make certain paths exempt from authentication by passing the `exempt` option with a set of paths to exempt.

 Here is an example for FastAPI.
 Note that requesting app's UUID and the protocol version will be added to the ASGI `scope` for successfully authenticated requests.

 ```python
 from fastapi import FastAPI, Request